MFR6340/theenglishextension.org/young-world-3/unit-2: Friendships.md

 <img src="https://i.imgur.com/VmP0bSZ.png" width="25%" />

-A beautiful friendship between a New York City mouse, a cricket who accidentally arrived from a field in Connecticut, and a boy named Milo whose parents owned the news stand in the Subway station.
+A beautiful friendship between a New York City mouse, a cricket who accidentally arrived from a field in Connecticut, and a boy named Milo whose parents owned the news stand in the subway station.
 (Lexile 780L)  <sup>[what is a lexile level?](/resources/Lexile%20Levels)</sup>

 <a href="https://www.bookdepository.com/Cricket-Times-Square-George-Selden/9780374390402?ref=grid-view&qid=1674047470378&sr=1-2" rel="nofollow"> Buy on BookDepository</a>